-- Easy to use: One of the best things about silicone molds for polymer clay is they are incredibly easy to use.
+- One of the best things about silicone molds for polymer clay is they are incredibly easy to use.
 You can make a highly detailed piece for your project in just a few minutes.
 Even children can use these molds for their projects, as long as an adult is present when helping to remove excess clay with a blade.

-- Versatile: Silicone molds are helpful for creating a range of items, from earrings and paperweights to figurines.
+- Silicone molds are helpful for creating a range of items, from earrings and paperweights to figurines.
 You can also use these molds to add unique designs and intricate details to a larger figurine, statue or project.

-- Non-stick: Because of their composition, silicone molds are naturally non-stick, making it easier to fully remove the finished piece from the mold.
+- Because of their composition, silicone molds are naturally non-stick, making it easier to fully remove the finished piece from the mold.

-- Durable: Silicone molds are strong, ensuring they last a long time for your future creations.
+- Silicone molds are strong, ensuring they last a long time for your future creations.
 Even if a silicone mold gets bent or compressed, it will still retain its shape.